akshhh51/M1_Application_BasicCalculator/README.md

 # Features
 Standard Calculator functionality which offers basic operations and evaluates commands immediately as they are entered.
-Date Calculation functionality which offers the difference between two dates, as well as the ability to add/subtract years, months and/or days to/from a given input date.
 Calculation history and memory capabilities.
 Infinite precision for basic arithmetic operations (addition, subtraction, multiplication, division) so that calculations never lose precision.